GuyLor/Direct-VAE/README.md

 To run the above, use the scripts run_direct_gsm.py, run_mixture.py respectively. <br />

-Impementation of structured-VAE is available only with direct_vae, check out the paper for more details. <br />
+Impementation of a structured-VAE is available only with direct_vae: run_structured_cplex.py, run_structured_maxflow.py Check out the paper for more details https://arxiv.org/abs/1806.02867 <br />
-run_structured_cplex.py <br />
-run_structured_maxflow.py